jo56/three-saas-apps/README.md

 - Want to use different backend language later
 - Building a complex, scalable system
 - Need fine-grained control
+- SEO is not a priority (dashboard-focused app)

 ### Choose Fastify+Next.js Hybrid when:
 - Want Next.js DX but separate backend
 - Backend already exists/is managed separately
 - Need backend flexibility with frontend ease
 - Team knows Next.js but needs API separation
+- Need good SEO with a high-performance API backend

 ## Database